 Saving information online

 There are several shopping sites that we might have accessed that have that message for us to allow the website to store our online payment information.
 For merchants, it is advantageous as their consumers will have an easier time during the next checkout, making their payment experience much better.
 However, for consumers, it might not be a good idea to do so.
-You need to be aware that saving your online payment information is dangerous and may cause you to have other problems such as over-spending.
+You need to be aware that saving your prepaid card information is dangerous and may cause you to have other problems such as over-spending.

 Even if there are safety concerns, a recent survey stated that over 60 percent of debit/credit card account holders in the US had saved their debit or credit card number at an online site or in a mobile application.
 Over fifty percent do save their payment information at a service or retailer site, while thirty-two percent do save this information in a mobile payment app.
 Four out of ten people think that it is rather safe to store payment information while the others are skeptical.
 Over 30 percent think that it is not altogether that safe, while seventeen percent firmly believe that it is not safe.